elamaran619/amazon-quicksight-user-guide/doc_source/adding-a-SQL-query.md

 **Note**
 You can explore the fields in your tables by using the **Tables** pane\.
 After you select a table, its structure displays in the viewer\.
 This view can be useful if you are unfamiliar with the field names, and want to write SQL\.
 In some cases, Amazon QuickSight can't change a table data source into a query\.
 In this case, the screen doesn't display the option to switch to a custom SQL query\.
 To use a query instead, create a new data set that is based on the query you want to use\.
 If your newly created data set doesn't appear on **Your Data Sets** screen, refresh your page\.
-Likewise, if you choose your new data set, and its dialog box has no options except **Create analysis**, close this dialog box and reopen it\.
+Likewise, if you choose your new data set and its dialog box has no options except **Create analysis**, close this dialog box and reopen it\.

 1. Enter information for a new SQL query:
    + In the **Custom SQL** pane, choose **Use SQL**\.